MicrosoftDocs/azure-devops-docs/docs/user-guide/roles.md

 ## Administrator roles

-A distinct advantage to working in VSTS is the reduced overhead of server maintenance.
+A distinct advantage to working in Azure DevOps Services is the reduced overhead of server maintenance.
 That said, there are still several administrative tasks required to support a collaborative, integrated software development environment

 The main tasks are grouped here by membership within a security group or role:

 ### Team administrators